Fong Mei Restaurant

 No neighbourhood in Joburg is complete without a Chinese takeout.
 Li Ko Fu is your one-stop crispy-beef-California-roll-sweet-corn-soup hook-up in Linden.
 Their service is fast, their prices light and their meals tasty.
 All in all, they are just another Chinese takeout, which isn’t a bad thing – especially when you’re craving sweet and sour pork on a Friday night.

-Tapas, noodles and drinks.
+Dim sum, noodles and drinks.
 That’s what the People’s Republic of Noodles (PRON, for short) is all about.
-Just kidding!
 PRON is an Asian owned restaurant that’s stood the test of time in the culinary rat-race of Linden.
-The restaurant is owned by the very same family who owned Red Chamber in Hyde Park.
+The restaurant is owned by the very same family who owned Red Chamber in Hyde Park years ago.
 PRON specialises in cuisine native to Northern China – noodles.

 Love Me So